stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CRYP/CRYP_AESmodes/readme.txt

 The Plain data, encrypted data and decrypted data can be displayed on a PC HyperTerminal using the USART.

-The USARTx is configured as follow:
+The USARTx is configured as follows:
     - BaudRate = 115200 baud
     - Word Length = 8 Bits
     - One Stop Bit